Our Curriculum

 Equality & Opportunity

-There are no barriers on the grounds of gender, race or disability, and where possible, we endeavour to provide all pupils with the opportunity to study the subjects of their choice at an appropriate level to their abilities.
-This however, does not mean that we will allow pupils to take subjects in which their chances of success are slim.
-In these cases, pupils will be guided in alternative directions.
+All GCSE courses and subjects are open to EVERY student at Little Lever School.
+There are no barriers on the grounds of gender, race or disability, and where possible, we endeavour to provide all students with the opportunity to study the subjects of their choice at an appropriate level to their abilities.

 How to make your Option Choices

-Computer Science, French, Geography, History, Separate Sciences, Spanish
+Computer Science, French, Geography, History, Separate Sciences, Spanish, French

-Art & Design, Hospitality and Catering, Business Studies, History, Geography, Computer Science, Music, Creative Media, Music Technology, Design Technology, Sport Studies, Digital Information Technology, Photography, Drama, RE, Fashion and Textiles, French, Spanish.
+Art & Design, Hospitality and Catering, Business Studies, History, Geography, Computer Science, Music, Creative Media, Performing Arts Technical Award, Design Technology, Separate Sciences Sport Studies, Digital Information Technology (DIT), Photography, Drama, RE, Fashion, French, Spanish.

 Making Your Choice